 European Union extends sanctions against Russia for yet another year

-The restrictive measures imposed by the European Union are related to reunification of Crimea and Sevastopol with Russia, deemed “illegal annexation” by the Council.
+The restrictive measures imposed by the European Union are related to reunification of Crimea and Sevastopol with Russia, deemed “illegal annexation” by the European Council.

 The measures apply to EU citizens and companies registered in the EU member states.
 They are prohibited to import products from Crimea or Sevastopol into the EU territory, as well as to invest in the region, in particular, to acquire real estates or finance local enterprises, and supply related services.
 Cruise ships of EU member states should call at the peninsula’s ports only in cases of emergency.